Heaviest Metal Subgenres

 16 Drone Metal

 There's nothing heavier than the sound of eternal darkness and suffering that feels like a cold wind blasting on your face during the cold blizzard of the nuclear winter.
-You could as well eat raw flesh and sacrifice your own eyes to the Satan and scream in agony while blood drips all over your face from your eye sockets while listening to Drone Metal.
+You could as well eat raw flesh and sacrifice your own eyes to Satan and scream in agony while blood drips all over your face from your eye sockets while listening to Drone Metal.

 17 Gorenoise